 Originally from Oskaloosa, Iowa, Ms. Messamer attended Texas Christian University in Fort Worth, Texas for her undergraduate studies.
 At TCU, Ms. Messamer earned degrees in political science and marketing and participated on the TCU Track & Field team, where she ran the 400 meter hurdles and 800 meter races.

 Ms. Messamer worked in online marketing for two years after graduating from TCU, before deciding to return to Iowa to pursue postgraduate degrees in both law and sociology from the University of Iowa.
 Ms. Messamer worked for Parrish Kruidenier during her time at Iowa.
 She also volunteered with the Iowa Legal Aid Pro Se Divorce Clinic and served as the Executive Director of the Moot Court Board and on the Iowa Law Review editorial board.

-Now practicing law as an Associate at Parrish Kruidenier, Ms. Messamer focuses on appeals, criminal defense, and personal injury.
-Ms. Messamer lives in Des Moines with her husband, Alex, and her dog, Lloyd.
+Ms. Messamer now lives in Des Moines with her husband, Alex, and her dog, Lloyd.
 Ms. Messamer’s parents still live in Oskaloosa, and Ms. Messamer enjoys frequent visits back to Southern Iowa.